kevinstana/distributed/README.md

 Now you can go to the "Group 1 Actions" folder, open the "Lawyer 1" or "Lawyer 2" folder, run the login request first and then create a contract.
 In the path for the "Create Contract" request, the number after users/ is for the lawyer id.
 By default it is the id of lawyer 1 (id=3) or the  id of lawyer 2 (is=4), depending on who you choose.
-The contract has the afms of the 2 lawyers and the 2 clients.
+The contract has the afms (the afm must be a 9 digit integer) of the 2 lawyers and the 2 clients.
 It also has a text (for example that the clients want a divorce)

 ![Screenshot (747)](https://user-images.githubusercontent.com/122367928/212924052-04784bfc-d27c-4bfa-85cf-37d1881d556f.png)
 ![Screenshot (750)](https://user-images.githubusercontent.com/122367928/212925315-726a51fa-9136-4d98-8a79-043d765cd133.png)